giorgiop94/giorgio-blog/_blog/writing/collective-renaissance.md

 accessible to all
 * [Hylo](https://www.hylo.com/) is a free, open-source platform developed specifically to help groups organize more effectively around a shared purpose, and to facilitate connection with other groups
-* For some years now, [Open Source Ecology](https://www.opensourceecology.org/) has been creating open source blueprints for people to cheaply create all the necessary machinery, tools and buildings to start farming sustainably while leveraging 3-D printing technology (they even teach you (https://vimeo.com/211160414))
+* For some years now, [Open Source Ecology](https://www.opensourceecology.org/) has been creating open source blueprints for people to cheaply create all the necessary machinery, tools and buildings to start farming sustainably while leveraging 3-D printing technology (they even teach you [how to build your own 3-D Printer](https://vimeo.com/211160414))
 * [Regen Network](https://www.regen.network/) developed a blockchain-based platform that aligns economic incentives with Earth regeneration.
 Companies can buy carbon credits by paying farmers and communities for their regenerative efforts.
 This is an incredible and much needed technology as one of the biggest failures of our market system is not accounting for externalities (either positive or negative).
 * [Holochain](https://holochain.org/) is an alternative to blockchain with a much lower energy requirement to run and thus, a massively higher potential for scalability.
 One of the exciting use cases of Holochain